wylSUGAR/wheat_tillering_stage/README.md

 Here are the original remote sensing images for
-" Tiff-SegFormer: Semantic segmentation model of multi-source remote sensing images was used to extract winter wheat at tillering stage ", including RGB images and thermal infrared images
+" Semantic segmentation model of multi-source remote sensing images was used to extract winter wheat at tillering stage ", including RGB images and thermal infrared images